bugoio/bugo-sass-utilities/README.md

 ##### Overview

-This template consolidates all SASS variables stored in your project's assets folders.
+This partial consolidates all SASS variables stored in your project's assets folders.
 Since this runs at build time it uses Hugo's "consoloidated" assets directory.

 Files must be named one of two ways to be included.